Rengoku02/intro-to-git/README.md

 # Introduction to Git

-A hands-on, tutorial-style repository for learning Git from the ground up.
-Each section includes explanations, real commands, and exercises you can practice on your own machine.
+A repository for learning Git from the start.
+Each section includes explanations, commands, and exercises you can practice on your own machine.

 ## Prerequisites